As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 They will remain stable, calm, and reassured of love as they engage in activities that bring them together.

 When your child already has a routine to follow, there is no need to boss around them again.

->

-> Bossing around your child isn’t healthy for you and your child; it drains!
+Bossing around your child isn’t healthy for you and your child; it drains them!

->

-> You have no reason to yell before getting their tasks done; they are willing and anticipate it already.
+You have no reason to yell before getting their tasks done; they are willing and anticipate it.

->

-> With that, they will feel more valued as they aren’t forced to get some things done.
+With that, they will feel more valued as they aren’t forced to get some things done.

 It’s more like they are adults; they feel accountable for anything they do.